 - I feel bad when I’ve not done the thing I “knew” I should do.
 I felt good when I did.
 Which leads to…

-- Why don’t I do the thing I “knew” I should do more often, so that I felt happy all the time and be amazingly productive as a site effect?
+- Why don’t I do the thing I “knew” I should do more often so that I felt happy all the time and be amazingly productive as a side effect?
 This leads to…

 - I am stupid for making life harder than it should be.
 I understand the system, but just don’t do the “right” things to be successful and happy.
 I am an idiot and hurting myself.
 This leads to…